stephengold/jme3-utilities/README.md

 The jme3-utilities project contains Java packages and asset packs, developed for sgold's jMonkeyEngine games, which might prove useful in similar projects.
-It consists of 8 sub-projects:
+It consists of 9 sub-projects:
+ 1. heart: the "jme3-utilities-heart" library of core classes
- 1. SkyControl: a library for sky simulation
+ 2. SkyControl: the "SkyControl" library for sky simulation
- 2. tests: demos, examples, and tests
+ 3. tests: demos, examples, and test code
- 3. textures: generate textures used by SkyControl
+ 4. textures: generate textures used by SkyControl
- 4. moon-ccbysa: an asset pack to enhance SkyControl
+ 5. moon-ccbysa: an asset pack to enhance SkyControl
- 5. jme3-utilities-debug: a library of debugging aids
+ 6. debug: the "jme3-utilities-debug" library of debugging aids
- 6. jme3-utilities-ui: a library for building user interfaces
+ 7. ui: the "jme3-utilities-ui" library for building user interfaces
- 7. jme3-utilities-nifty: a library for building NiftyGUI user interfaces
+ 8. nifty: the "jme3-utilities-nifty: a library for building NiftyGUI user interfaces
- 8. jme3-utilities-x: a library of miscellaneous experimental code
+ 9. x: the "jme3-utilities-x" library of experimental classes

 Summary of SkyControl features:
  + sun, moon, stars, horizon haze, and up to 6 cloud layers